Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 In response to concerns raised by the Animal Rising investigation, the RSPCA positions its Assured Scheme as the last line of defence for farmed animals and argues that abandoning it would leave millions of animals without even minimal protection.

-However, the RSPCA could still champion farmed animals’ welfare by advocating plant-based lifestyles and ending its endorsement of specific farms.
-This shift would better align with the RSPCA’s broader values without creating a conflict of interest.
+However, the RSPCA could still champion farmed animals’ welfare by actively promoting a plant-based transition, ending its association with the Assured Scheme, while also lobbying for mandatory government labelling of animal ‘products’ based on the method of production and slaughter.
+This shift would better align with the RSPCA’s broader values without creating a conflict of interest and legitimising the farming of animals.

 In email responses to individual complaints, the RSPCA has made additional points, including the claim that some critics are using the Assured Scheme to gain publicity for “anti-farming agendas”.

 While the RSPCA’s position is that it respects calls for a plant-based future, this language comes across as dismissive, framing genuine welfare concerns as extreme.
-In light of evidence captured by Animal Rising’s investigations, these responses could be seen as deflecting from the valid criticism that the welfare label is legitimising farming practices.
+In light of evidence captured by Animal Rising’s investigations, these responses could be seen as deflecting from the valid criticism that the welfare label is legitimising and endorsing the farming of animals and encouraging their consumption.

 It’s notable that the RSPCA’s response to the Animal Rising investigation includes the statement that “We are working against some very wealthy vested interests who actively resist progress at every stage”.

-This is one explanation as to why the RSPCA will not put its head above the parapet and drive a change away from farming animals, even if society doesn’t yet seem ready for it.
+This is one explanation as to why the RSPCA will not put its head above the parapet and drive a change away from farming animals.

 The Crowe Review